apirrone/Open_Duck_Playground/playground/open_duck_mini_v2/README_voice_control.md

 ## Performance

 On Apple Silicon (M1/M2/M3):
-- Wake word detection: <100ms
+- Wake word detection: <200ms
 - Command recognition: ~200-300ms (tiny model)
 - Total latency: <500ms from speech to robot movement

+## Wake Word Detection

+This implementation uses OpenWakeWord, which:
+- Supports custom wake words without requiring API keys
+- Works natively on Apple Silicon
+- Uses ONNX models for efficient inference
+- Can be trained on custom wake words if needed

 ## Troubleshooting

 ### No Audio Input
-- Check microphone permissions
+- Check microphone permissions in System Settings > Privacy & Security > Microphone
 - Verify audio device with: `python -m sounddevice`

 ### Model Download Issues
 - Models are downloaded on first use
-- Ensure sufficient disk space (~40MB for tiny model)
+- Ensure sufficient disk space (~40MB for tiny model, ~50MB for OpenWakeWord models)
+- First run may take longer due to model downloads

 ### API Connection Errors
 - Verify the duck API is running: `python playground/open_duck_mini_v2/mujoco_with_api.py`
-- Check the API URL matches your setup
+- Check the API URL matches your setup (default: http://localhost:8000)

+### Wake Word Not Detected
+- Speak clearly and ensure the microphone is working
+- Try adjusting the microphone volume
+- OpenWakeWord may need to download models on first use

 ## Development